Sowjanya2005/19CS302_Module_12/Ex no_57.md

 To write a C function to perfom push,pop and peek functions in Stack using Linked List.

 ## Algorithm
+1.Define a structure Node with a float data type and a pointer to the next node.

+2.Implement the push() function to insert a float value at the top of the stack (insert at the beginning of the linked list).

+3.Implement the pop() function to remove the top element from the stack and return its value.

+4.Implement the peek() function to view the top element without removing it.

+5.Use the main() function to demonstrate push, pop, and peek operations.
 ## Program:
 ```
 /*